 “I keep it all inside.
 A deep, dark, nonverbal secret that only part of me knows.
 The rest of me is over there with all the civilized people.
 Acting normal.”

 David Lazar is a book of multiple angles.
 An elderly man reviewing and reflecting on his past.
 A man who has finally found contentment and true love soul searching to decide what to reveal to those closest to him.
-This is against a ruthless, money loving individual who once hooked on what money provided for him, the thrill of the gamble and the reputation it earnt him, was unable to stop going darker and darker in what he would do to collect monies owed and keep his empire under control.
+This is against a ruthless, money-loving individual who once hooked on what money provided for him, the thrill of the gamble and the reputation it earnt him, was unable to stop going darker and darker in what he would do to collect monies owed and keep his empire under control.

 The details in this book of what David Lazar did in this earlier life, the risks and actions he took to maintain his gambler position and winning streak, range from the unethical to the simply violent and illegal.
 The more extreme acts and confessions in here would send the NYPD right to Kalich’s door if they were true.
 This is where David Lazar is an interesting and unique piece of work.
 It’s been called autofiction, a fictionalized memoir, part fiction, part memoir.
-It’s a tentative mix of stories, memories, realities and truth with only the author truly knowing exactly which bits are down to his imagination and which are true memories.
+It’s a tentative mix of stories, memories, realities, and truth with only the author truly knowing exactly which bits are down to his imagination and which are true memories.

 David Lazar is an easy and exciting read.
-The stories are engaging, well-written and interesting bringing each character more to life with each tale told.
+The stories are engaging, well-written, and interesting bringing each character more to life with each tale told.

 The narrative does jump around from timeframe to timeframe, story to story.
 Past to present and back to past.
 It takes a little to get used to but it does fit with a memories track, the path through the mind and across past years.
 It is not a linear path but one with corners and roundabouts, but go with it and you will reach the final destination revealing the answers.
-The end of the final journey which is clearly, exactly what the author intended.
+The end of the final journey is clearly, exactly what the author intended.

 ‘David Lazar: A Novel’ by Robert Kalich is published by Bunim & Bannigan Ltd and is available at Amazon